primebaze/master/Readme.md

 # AnatomyHub

-AnatomyHub is an Educational CMS I developed specifically designed to make learning human anatomy engaging and effective for anatomy students in
+AnatomyHub is an Educational CMS I developed and specifically designed to make learning human anatomy engaging and effective for anatomy students in
 Universities or other higher learning institutions

 # Getting Started